UH-Insure/crypto-c/docs/setup.md

 ## 1. Docker/Podman Setup

-The project includes a `Dockerfile` that sets up an Ubuntu 22.04 container with **Clang 14** and build tools.
+The project includes a `Dockerfile` that sets up an Ubuntu 22.04 container with Clang 16, cryptol, saw, and all dependencies.
+The docker file is specified for x86 NOT ARM

 ### Build and Run